Ichmed/Thousndoor/World/Places/Yyrika/Groaning Del.md

 The region is dominated by black soil of volcanic origin, contrasting against the white and foggy sky and the azure blue lake at the center of the valley.

 ## Economy
+Mostly rural with large grain exports.
+There exists an artisan tradition of crafting exquisite obsidian daggers.